pytest-dev/pytest/doc/en/fixture.rst

 .. note::

     Pytest will only cache one instance of a fixture at a time.
-    This means that when using a parametrized fixture, it may need to be invoked more than once in the scope it's defined for.
+    This means that when using a parametrized fixture, pytest may invoke a fixture more than once in the given scope.

 ``package`` scope (experimental)